in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 While this might seem not to be such a important choice now, what if there is a more popular JPA implementation in 5 years and you want to switch away from Hibernate.
 Applications using JPQL will be easier to migrate than those using HQL.

-##### What are the dependencies need to start up an in memory database H2 with Spring Boot?
+### Q :  What are the dependencies need to start up an in memory database H2 with Spring Boot?

 In a Spring Boot project, you should be able to launch up H2 Console as long as you ensure the following dependencies are on the class path.
 - web starter